decentralised-home-automation-protocol/DHAP-Documentation/docs/api/android.md

 **Line 8** shows the `credentialsAcknowledged()` callback.
 This callback indicates that the device has responded that the credentials have been received.

 **Line 13** shows the `sendCredentialsTimeout()` callback.
-This callback indicates that an acknowledgement was not recived from the device.
-This most likely due to the device not reciving the credentials.
+This callback indicates that an acknowledgement was not received from the device.
+This most likely due to the device not receiving the credentials.

 **Line 18** shows the `success()` callback.
 This callback indicates that the device has successfully joined the network.